wcygan/quarkus-temporal-petstore/README.md

 The following workflow is orchestrated across these microservices.

-- Purchase Order Gateway service receives a new order through a REST service
+- **PurchaseOrder Gateway Service** receives a new order through a REST service
-- Email is sent to the customer notifying them the order has been received and is processing
+- **NotificationService:** Email is sent to the customer notifying them the order has been received and is processing
-- Order is persisted to the database
+- **OrderService:** Order is persisted to the database
-- Credit Card is verified as valid with enough funds
+- **PaymentService:** Credit Card is verified as valid with enough funds
-- Warehouse checks if there is enough inventory to fulfill this order
+- **WarehouseService:** Warehouse checks if there is enough inventory to fulfill this order
-- Shipment service registers the shipment and creates a tracking number
+- **ShipmentService:** Shipment service registers the shipment and creates a tracking number
-- Order is marked as complete in the database with updated information
+- **OrderService:** Order is marked as complete in the database with updated information
-- Email is sent to the customer notifying them order is on the way with tracking number
+- **NotificationService:** Email is sent to the customer notifying them order is on the way with tracking number

 If anything in this process fails a "compensating transaction" must occur with the following steps:

-- Payment service must reverse the payment or release the credit card hold
+- **PaymentService:** must reverse the payment or release the credit card hold
-- Order service must update the database with the failure information
+- **OrderService:** must update the database with the failure information
-- Email is sent to the customer notifying them something went wrong and to call customer service with a reference number.
+- **NotificationService:** Email is sent to the customer notifying them something went wrong and to call customer service with a reference number.

 Temporal handles retrying and waiting for your services to come back up.
 So it will track the workflow until it is completed or issue a failure if the whole workflow is not completed in time (by default 24 hours).